 The portfolio manager, Mark Barnett, is based in Henley-on-Thames.
-Mark is Head of UK Equities at Invesco Perpetual, specialising in UK equity income investing.
-Mark started his investment career in 1992 at Mercury Asset Management joined Perpetual in 1996.
-He graduated in French and Politics from Reading University in 1992 and has passed the associate examinations of the Association for Investment Management and Research (AIMR).
+Mark is Head of UK Equities at Invesco, specialising in UK equity income investing.
+Mark started his investment career in 1992 at Mercury Asset Management and joined the Manager in 1996.
+He graduated in French and Politics from Reading University in 1992 and has passed the associate examinations of the Association for Investment Management and Research (AIMR (now CFA Institute)).